-- 1. Written English Requirement: A minimum of 6 credits are required in expository writing, which may be at the freshman level.
-(See the written English requirement section on page 4 for specific details.) - 2.
-Humanities: A minimum of 9 credits must be earned in the humanities.
+1. Written English Requirement

+A minimum of 6 credits are required in expository writing, which may be at the freshman level.
+(See the Written English requirement section on page 4 for specific details.)

+2. Humanities

+A minimum of 9 credits must be earned in the humanities.
 The humanities include subjects such as art, literature, ethics, philosophy, religion, theatre, speech, and foreign languages.
-Within the 9 credits, 2 must be in ethics with a minimum grade of C earned. - 3.
-Social Sciences/History: A minimum of 9 credits must be earned in the social sciences/ history field.
+Within the 9 credits, 2 must be in ethics with a minimum grade of C earned.

+3. Social Sciences/History

+A minimum of 9 credits must be earned in the social sciences/history field.
 The social sciences include subjects such as geography, economics, cultural anthropology, political science, sociology, and psychology.

+4. Natural Sciences/Mathematics

-- 4. Natural Sciences/Mathematics: A minimum of 9 credits must be earned in the natural sciences/math distribution.
+A minimum of 9 credits must be earned in the natural sciences/math distribution.
 A minimum of 2 credits is required in natural sciences subjects (biology, chemistry, physics, etc.) to meet the general education requirements.
 A minimum of 2 credits in statistics with a minimum grade of C is required to fulfill the core requirement.
 Statistics courses are typically offered by either a mathematics or social sciences department and include commonly used descriptive and inferential statistical measures.
-The purpose of this requirement is to help students become more thoughtful consumers of research findings. - 5.
-Arts and Sciences Electives: The remaining 27 credits may be distributed among the arts and sciences areas of the humanities, social sciences/history, and natural sciences/mathematics.
+The purpose of this requirement is to help students become more thoughtful consumers of research findings.

+5. Arts and Sciences Electives

+The remaining 27 credits may be distributed among the arts and sciences areas of the humanities, social sciences/history, and natural sciences/mathematics allows the flexibility to choose an area of emphasis in order to develop skills and knowledge in a specific area.